 Come join thousands of CSBC Grads who have found a renewed passion for technical excellence that will serve you and your church well for years to come.
 Plus, you'll have a great time learning alongside fellow believers!

-As a consultant, one of the most common complaints that I hear from church pastors and techs alike is that their sound system has a real problem with feedback.
+One of the most common complaints that I hear from church pastors and techs alike is that their sound system has a real problem with feedback.

 They just can’t turn the mics up loud enough to be heard clearly without hearing feedback.